nicklockwood/iVersion/README.md

 Installation
 --------------

 To install iVersion into your app, drag the iVersion.h, .m and .bundle files into your project.
 You can omit the .bundle if you are not interested in localised copy.
-On iOS you will also need to add the StoreKit framework.
+If you are using the IVERSION_USE_STOREKIT option (iOS only), you will also need to add the StoreKit framework.

 iVersion typically requires no configuration at all and will simply run automatically, using the Application's bundle ID to look it up on the App Store.